PRECISE/SMEDL/README.md

-  --console : Forces output to only show in the console; no file output will be generated --noimplicit : Disables implicit error handling in the generated monitor --arch <ARCH FILE> : The name of architechture file to parse (Described further below)
+  --console : Forces output to only show in the console; no file output will be generated --noimplicit : Disables implicit error handling in the generated monitor --arch <ARCH FILE> : The name of architechture file to parse (Described further below) --dir <DIRECTORY> : Output the generated files to this directory relative to the input files
   ```